adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 }
 ```

 The model static properties (not methods) cannot access the HTTP context as they are evaluated when importing the model.
-So you must understand the code execution path and [use the ALS carefully](#things-to-be-aware-of-when-using-als).
+So you must understand the code execution path and [use ALS carefully](#things-to-be-aware-of-when-using-als).

 ## Usage
 To use ALS within your apps, you must enable it first inside the `config/app.ts` file.
 Feel free to create the property manually if it doesn't exist.